 Ear popping refers to muffled sounds inside the ear due to differences in the air pressure.
 Ear popping may mean you suffer from some Eustachian tube dysfunction (ETD).
 It may also mean that your ear is full of wax, and you need to clean it.

 Normally, the air pressure inside the ear and outside is the same.
-But many reasons can block the Eustachian tube, which connects the middle ear to the back of the nasal passage and throat.
+But the Eustachian tube, which connects the middle ear to the back of the nasal passage and throat, may get blocked due to several reasons.
 When this happens, the Eustachian tube is unable to maintain the right air pressure in the air.
 It is then you may feel the need to pop your ears to clear the stuffiness inside or hear a popping sound coming from your ears.

 The medical term for ears popping is ear barotrauma or barotitis media.
 Ear popping is a generic name for the problem (1).

 Causes Of Ear Popping During Pregnancy